Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Related Works

 \section{Related Works}

-Currently, many researchers turned to BERT-based models~\cite{9392692} for SID~\cite{acheampong2021transformer}, which capture semantics and contextual features well~\cite{7384418}.
-RoBERTa is one of the BERT family, it applies dynamic masking to embed text instead of the static embedding used in the typical BERT.
-RoBERTa allows the large training batch size to avoid logic errors.
-Unlike the BERT model, RoBERTa reduces the warming-up steps and increases the learning rate~\cite{zhang2020accelerating,liu2019roberta}, which makes RoBERTa simply and efficient~\cite{liu2019roberta}.
+Currently, BERT-based models~\cite{9392692} are good for SID~\cite{acheampong2021transformer}, which capture semantics and contextual features well~\cite{7384418}.
+RoBERTa, BERT's variant, applies dynamic masking to embed text instead of the static embedding used in the typical BERT.
+RoBERTa utilizes the large training batch size to avoid logic errors.
+Unlike BERT, RoBERTa reduces the warming-up steps and increases the learning rate~\cite{zhang2020accelerating,liu2019roberta}, which makes RoBERTa efficient~\cite{liu2019roberta}.